 The Origins Behind the Creation of the Zionist State of Israel

-Zionism emerged in the late 19th century as a political and ideological movement in a small sector of the Jewish bourgeoisie.
-Their goal was to establish an exclusively Jewish homeland, choosing Palestine as the location.
-The movement gained some more momentum in the wake of a series of violent antisemitic incidents in the late 19th century, including the Dreyfus Affair in France and the pogroms in Tsarist Russia, but Zionists remained a minority.
+Zionism emerged in the late 19th century as a political and ideological movement among a small sector of the Jewish bourgeoisie.
+Their goal was to establish an exclusively Jewish homeland.
+While numerous locations were considered, including Argentina and South Africa, Palestine was chosen as the location for the founding of a Jewish nation.
+The movement gained momentum in the wake of a series of violent antisemitic incidents in the late 19th century, including the Dreyfus Affair in France and the pogroms in Tsarist Russia, but Zionists remained a minority among Jewish people.
+Rather than leave their home countries, many instead wished to stay to fight antisemitism.

-At the end of the 19th century, they were forced to flee the pogroms that murdered them by the thousands, especially in Central and Eastern Europe, where bourgeois development was more backward, in contrast to Western Europe, whose bourgeois revolutions in England, France and the Netherlands allowed the progressive integration and assimilation of the Jews.
+At the end of the 19th century, [Jews] were forced to flee the pogroms in which they were murdered by the thousands, especially in Central and Eastern Europe, where bourgeois development was more backward, in contrast to Western Europe, whose bourgeois revolutions in England, France, and the Netherlands allowed the progressive integration and assimilation of Jews.

-This backwardness of the Eastern European bourgeoisie as a social force, pushed the Jews to proletarianization, misery and confined them to live in ghettos.
+This backward Eastern European bourgeoisie confined Jews in those regions to misery and as a social force, pushed the Jews to proletarianization, misery and confined them to live in ghettos.
 They had become practically the last rung of their societies and that served the bourgeoisie to set them up as scapegoats for the sufferings of the masses.

-Theodor Herzl, considered as one of the main founders of Zionism, saw the deeply anti-Jewish Tsarist regime as a potential ally to create Israel.
+Theodor Herzl, one of the founders of Zionism, saw the deeply anti-Jewish Tsarist regime as a potential ally to create Israel.
 As writer Lenni Brenner explains:

 Herzl looked elsewhere, even turning to the tsarist regime for support.
 In Russia Zionism had first been tolerated; emigration was what was wanted.
 For a time Sergei Zubatov, chief of the Moscow detective bureau, had developed a strategy of secretly dividing the Tsar’s opponents Because of their double oppression, the Jewish workers had produced Russia’s first mass socialist organisation, the General Jewish Workers League, the Bund.